anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

 .. figure:: ../figures/RA1-Ch07-Monitoring-Logging-Framework.png
    :alt: Monitoring and Logging Framework
+   :name: Monitoring and Logging Framework

-Figure 7-1: Monitoring and Logging Framework
+   Monitoring and Logging Framework

-The monitoring and logging framework (**Figure 7-1**) leverages Prometheus as the monitoring engine and Fluentd for logging.
+The monitoring and logging framework (:numref:`Monitoring and Logging Framework`) leverages Prometheus as the monitoring engine and Fluentd for logging.
 In addition, the framework uses Elasticsearch to store and organise logs for easy access.
 Prometheus agents pull information from individual